keploy/community-blog/clxcnnnah000008me1f2u7cjb.md

 ### 4\.
 Writing Custom Scripts

-For more complex comparisons or integrating comparison tasks into automated workflows, writing custom scripts in your preferred programming language (like Python or JavaScript) might be necessary.
+For more complex JSON comparisons or integrating comparison tasks into automated workflows, writing custom scripts in your preferred programming language (like Python or JavaScript) might be necessary.
 Libraries such as `jsondiff` in Python or using standard libraries like `json` can facilitate this process.

 Here's a basic example in Python using `jsondiff`: